panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 ![Volatile Dependency Better Design](./images/volatile-dependency-better-design.svg)

-The benefits of correctly designing the injection of volatile dependencies gives:
+The benefits of correctly designing the injection of volatile dependencies:

-* The component doesn't depend on the many possible implementations or changes of dependencies
+* *Loose coupling.* The component `Page` doesn't depend on all possible implementations or changes of dependencies
-* The component depends only upon on abstract interface that describes the dependency
+* *Dependency upon stable abstraction.* The component depends only upon on abstract interface `Cookie` that describes the dependency.
-* Because the component knows only about the interface, you can easily test such a component.
+* *Easy testing.* Because the component knows only about the interface, you can easily test such a component.

 ## 3. Summary